Skip to main content

 Access and Timing

-For residential subscribers, sort out access upfront.
+For residential subscribers, sort out access on day one.
 Will someone be home?
-Is there a safe spot to leave the flowers?
+Is there a safe spot?
 Can a neighbour take them?
+Get this nailed down before the first delivery, not after a bunch of failed attempts.

-Corporate subscriptions need specific delivery windows and clear instructions.
-Few things waste time like a driver sitting in a car park because nobody told them to use the side entrance.
+Corporate subscriptions need specific windows and clear instructions.
+There's nothing more maddening than your driver sitting in a car park because nobody mentioned the side entrance.

 Holiday and Absence Handling

 People go on holiday.
 Offices shut over Christmas.
-Your system needs to handle skipped weeks without anyone having to manually intervene each time.
+Your system needs to handle skipped weeks without anyone having to manually fiddle with it every time — otherwise you'll spend half your week fielding pause requests by text message.

 Managing Subscriber Churn

-Churn -- customers cancelling -- is the thing that kills subscription businesses.
-Here's how you keep it low.
+Churn.
+Cancellations.
+Whatever you call it — it's the thing that quietly kills subscription businesses.
+Here's how to keep it low.

 Deliver Consistent Quality